COSC3020/graph-representations-Powerfuljackell-1/README.md

 What is the runtime complexity of the conversion that you implemented?
 Does it depend on the number of vertices, the number of edges, or both?

 Runtime is $O(n^2)$ where N is the input adjacency matrix, as the code iterates over adjMatrix.length with another nested for loop that iterates over adjMatrix.length.
 These values are both used to access the values within the matrix.
+This is dependent on the number of vertices as adjMatrix.length directly compares to the amount of vertices.

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.